TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • 1.25 points per $1 spent on all other purchases

-The TD Aeroplan VIP collects the most points on Air Canada purchases, which include airline tickets, car rentals, vacation packages, duty-free boutique purchases, and in-flight services.
-The next-highest earning rate applies to gas, groceries, and non-Air Canada travel, which makes for an average return rate of 2.78% (based on $24,000 of typical spending in one year).
+The TD Aeroplan Visa Infinite Privilege Credit Card collects the most points on Air Canada purchases, which include airline tickets, car rentals, vacation packages, duty-free boutique purchases, and in-flight services.
+The next-highest earn rate applies to gas, groceries, dining, and non-Air Canada travel, which makes for an average return rate of 2.78%.

 Rewards earned in CAD / money spent in CAD x 100 = return rate in %

-The TD Aeroplan VIP also has the advantage of global acceptance; you can collect points on purchases in over 170 countries and territories and there are few businesses in Canada that don’t take Visa.
+The TD Aeroplan Visa Infinite Privilege Credit Card also has the advantage of global acceptance – you can collect points on purchases in over 170 countries and territories, and there are very few businesses in Canada that don't take Visa.

-There’s just one catch: you can only earn 2X and 1.5X the points on up to $100,000 of eligible spending combined per year.
-Once you pass the threshold, your rewards will drop to 1 point per $1 spent until next year.
+There is one catch, though: you can only earn 2X and 1.5X the points on up to $100,000 of eligible spending combined per year.
+Once you pass this threshold, your rewards will drop to 1 point per $1 spent until next year.

 Air Canada and Visa Infinite Privilege benefits

-TD credit cardholders are entitled to only 2 exclusive benefits: 600 bonus Starbucks Stars and a 10% discount on Avis and Budget base car rentals in Canada and the US, which drops to 5% internationally.
+TD credit cardholders are entitled to only 2 exclusive benefits: 50% more Starbucks Stars after linking your account, and a 10% discount on Avis and Budget base car rentals in Canada and the U.S. (drops to 5% for international locations).

-The bulk of the TD Aeroplan VIP’s best credit card benefits are divided between the Air Canada and Visa Infinite Privilege program.
-To start, you’ll get a $100 NEXUS rebate every 4 years and 10 VIP benefits:
+The bulk of the TD Aeroplan Visa Infinite Privilege Credit Card's best credit card benefits are divided between the Air Canada and Visa Infinite Privilege program.
+To start, you'll get a $100 CAD NEXUS rebate every 4 years and these VIP benefits:

 • 24/7 Visa Infinite Privilege Concierge services

-• A complimentary Dragonpass membership and 6 free passes per year with the Visa Airport Companion
+• A complimentary Dragonpass membership and 6 free passes per year via the Visa Airport Companion

 • Automatic Diamond status at 60+ Sandman and Sutton Place hotels courtesy of Visa RSVP Rewards